 - The UE capable of NES cell DTX/DRX shall treat this cell as if cell status is "barred".

+When cellBarred2RxXR is broadcast in this cell,

+- The 2Rx XR UE shall treat this cell as if cell status is "barred".

 When cellBarredNTN is not broadcast in this cell,

 - For NTN access, the UE shall treat this cell as if cell status is "barred".